Dr Duncan de Geest

 In 2017, Duncan was ranked as a patent lawyer rising star in Expert Guides.
-Duncan was also recognised in the 2023 edition of The Best Lawyers in New Zealand™ in the field of Biotechnology and IP law.
+Duncan was also recognised in the 2023 and 2024 editions of The Best Lawyers in New Zealand™ in the field of Biotechnology and IP law.
 He was also recently noted as a recommended individual in IAM Patent 1000 for 2022.

 - BSc (Hons) (Chem), University of Canterbury (1992)